israelias/wallets-java-gql/README.md

 Essentially, it is much like a `Flask-Restful-Mongo` Pagination wrapper class in Python but without a numerical value to the page.
 Only an encoded pointer to `previous/current/next`.

+### Custom Context

+In graphql spring boot, we have the ability to create a custom object once at the very start of the query/mutation, and this object will be available to all mutations and queries via the `DataFetchingEnvironment`.
+The custom object can be any type, and is never used by the internal graphql java framework.

+As the context is created once and available in all revolvers; a common use-case to store user authorization data such as user id, permissions and roles.
+This data can then be used to perform authorization on our mutation and resolvers.
+An alternative to this is `spring security` and pass the` security context` to other threads via `DelegatingSecurityContextExecutorService`.
+But the context file can contain anything we wish.

 ### Port 8080 is in use